Skip to Main Content

 3. Shop around for the most competitive borrowing rates

-Other loans that directly track the federal funds rate — such as home equity loans and home equity lines of credit (HELOCs), adjustable-rate mortgages, credit cards, car loans and more — could begin to fall in the immediate weeks after the Fed cuts interest rates.
+Loans that directly track the federal funds rate — such as home equity loans and home equity lines of credit (HELOCs), adjustable-rate mortgages, credit cards, car loans and more — could begin to fall in the immediate weeks after the Fed cuts interest rates.
+If you’re in the market for a loan or thinking about making a big-ticket purchase that requires financing, shopping around will be one of the most important steps a consumer can take in a falling-rate era.

-Some lenders, meanwhile, might be even more inclined to offer better deals than others to lure new customers.
+Some lenders might be even more inclined to offer better deals than others to lure new customers.
 Financial experts typically recommend comparing offers from at least three lenders before locking in a loan.

 Keep in mind, however, that Americans with fixed-rate debts won’t feel any impact when the Fed adjusts borrowing costs.
 Those with variable-rate debts could see their interest rate change within one-to-two billing cycles.